 Jason Yust’s challenging but fascinating book Organized Time has two chapters on hypermeter.
 The book deals exclusively with the Western European classical canon, but Yust’s analytical approach has potential for the music that I’m interested in too.
 He points out that while meter is usually stable and predictable in canonical works, hypermeter is more flexible.
 He is especially interested in situations where harmonic and hypermetrical structures conflict with each other.
 Reading his book made me want to seek out such situations in pop.

 Why should this matter to someone studying more recent music?
 A hundred years ago, most Anglo-American popular music followed European classical conventions in its harmonic structure.
 However, with each passing decade, pop harmony has become less European-sounding and more heavily influenced by blues and other African-descended, groove-oriented music.
 You can listen to a lot of hip-hop or electronic dance music and never hear a single V-I cadence.
 Even in top 40 pop, the metrical placement of the chords determines their function more than their intervallic content or voice leading.
-It is interesting for me to learn that there was a time before Europe’s harmonic conventions solidified, and that the music from that time might be more interesting to me than I expected.
+It is interesting for me to learn that there was a time before Europe’s harmonic conventions solidified, and that the music from that time might be more appealing to me than I expected.